 Other costs when living in Thailand long term

 No, that’s not a lot, but it’s doable.
-There are free entertainment options in Thailand, the most important being free beaches (but not in Chiang Mai, which is far from any beach!) but just walking up and down the streets, people-watching and enjoying life can be enough.
+There are free entertainment options in Thailand, the most important being free beaches – but the places with beach access are generally more expensive overall.

 You will live a modest… or even a very modest life with little to no entertainment.
 Remember that you are an expat, a foreigner there and many people will try to take advantage of you, selling you overpriced items and expecting you to have a lot more money than you do.
 So this might not feel very well…

-The hidden costs
+The hidden costs might break you

 The biggest problem is that if any unexpected, larger expense hits you and you don’t have anything above the $500 a month budget, you could be in big trouble.